hollykhk/Holly_Website/README.md

-# My personal website
+# My personal website that is live at www.hollykwan.com

-# Live at hollykwan.com
+It is made 100% by Holly Kwan.

-It is made 100% by HOLLY KWAN
+Visit Holly's personal website is a good way to get to know more about Holly Kwan.